Slipperiness and gritting

 Are bike paths always gritted?

-No, the bike paths are only gritted when we cycle the entire route, and then only the main bike paths.
+No, the bike paths are only gritted when we ride the entire route, and then only the main bike paths.
 So please take care when cycling in slippery conditions.

 Why are the posts in the middle of bike paths removed when it freezes?